As an admin, the Account Settings tab contains multiple settings you can control and change in your Canvas account.

 The Features section lets you enable or disable specific built-in Canvas functionality.

-To allow sub-accounts use the Theme Editor, select the Let sub-accounts use the Theme Editor to customize their own branding checkbox .
+To allow sub-accounts to use the Theme Editor, select the Let sub-accounts use the Theme Editor to customize their own branding checkbox .

 To allow users to be added to a course via email address without already having a Canvas user account, select the Open Registration checkbox .